 obj'Bit, where obj is any object, yields the bit offset within the storage unit (byte) that contains the first bit of storage allocated for the object.
-The value of this attribute is of the type Universal\Integer, and is always a non-negative number not exceeding the value of System.Storage\Unit.
+The value of this attribute is of the type 'universal\integer' and is always a nonnegative number smaller than System.Storage\Unit.